Black Cat Wines, Black Cat Vineyards

 Magoutes Vineyard Xinomavro 2018

 A deeper hued Xinomavro, paired with my deeply hues Xinomavro the cat!
-The heady nose brings all sorts of herbal and floral vibes with ample but flexible tannins and damp earth influences tannins. — 6 months ago
+The heady nose brings all sorts of herbal and floral vibes with ample but flexible tannins and damp earth influences tannins. — a year ago

 Severn, Bob and 4 others liked this